Minority Report: Plot

-After undergoing eye transplant surgery to evade the retinal scanners installed all over the city, Anderton returns to Precrime.
-Using his removed old eyes, which he kept after the transplant surgery, he enters the Temple where the precogs are kept and kidnaps Agatha, shutting down the group-mind on which Precrime depends.
-With the assistance of a cybercriminal, Anderton searches Agatha's memories but fails to find a minority report for Crow's murder.
-However, he finds and downloads her memories of Anne's death.
-The two track Crow to a hotel room and find photos of many children, including his son Sean.
-Anderton accuses Crow of killing Sean and nearly kills him but relents at the last moment to place him under arrest.
-Crow then claims he was hired to plant the photos and begs Anderton to kill him, saying that his family will only be paid if he dies.
-When Anderton still refuses, Crow kills himself in a manner similar to the precogs' vision of Anderton killing him.
+After undergoing black market eye transplant surgery to evade retinal scanners, Anderton returns to Precrime.
+He kidnaps Agatha, which shuts down the group-mind generated by the three precogs.
+With the assistance of a hacker, Anderton searches Agatha's memories but fails to find a minority report for Crow's murder.
+However, he finds and downloads her memories of Lively's death.
+Pursued by Precrime officers, Anderton and Agatha track Crow to a hotel room and find photos of many children, including Sean.
+Crow confesses to killing Sean and Anderton nearly shoots him, but relents at the last moment to place him under arrest.
+Crow then claims he was hired to pose as Sean's killer and goad Anderton into killing him, saying that his family will be paid only if he dies.
+When Anderton refuses, Crow kills himself in a manner similar to the precogs' vision of Anderton killing him.

-Tipped off by Anderton, Witwer investigates Anne's case and finds discrepancies to suggest that she had indeed been murdered.
-He reports his findings to Lamar Burgess, director of Precrime, who kills him with Anderton's gun, safe in the knowledge that the offline precogs cannot reveal him to be Witwer's murderer.
-Anderton takes Agatha to Lara's house, where they are finally tracked down by a tactical team of Precrime officers.
-Anderton is arrested and imprisoned for the murders of Crow and Witwer, and Agatha is returned to the other precogs.
-After Anderton's imprisonment, Lara discusses Anderton's concerns about Anne Lively with Burgess.
-Burgess initially denies any recollection of Anne Lively but later in the same conversation says he will look into her drowning—a detail Lara never mentioned.
-She becomes suspicious and breaks Anderton out of prison, allowing him to confront Burgess at a banquet celebrating the national launch of Precrime.
+Witwer investigates Lively's case and finds clues suggesting that she was murdered.
+When he reports his findings to Lamar Burgess, the director of Precrime, Burgess kills him, knowing that the remaining two precogs cannot foresee his crime without Agatha.
+Precrime officers locate Anderton at Lara's house and imprison him for murdering Crow and Witwer.
+While discussing Anderton's concerns about Lively with Burgess, Lara becomes suspicious of him.
+She breaks Anderton out of prison, which allows him to confront Burgess at a banquet celebrating the national launch of Precrime.

-At the banquet, Anderton puts a call through to Burgess, confronting the director with the crime recurring in Agatha's memory that Burgess is trying to conceal.
-Anne, a neuroin addict and Agatha's mother, had given up custody of Agatha; some time later, she broke her habit and tried to reclaim her daughter.
-Desperate to preserve Precrime, Burgess hired a man to kill Anne, knowing that Precrime would intervene, then killed her himself in the predicted manner afterward.
+Anderton reveals that Lively was Agatha's mother.
+She had given up custody of Agatha, but later tried to reclaim her.
+Desperate to preserve Precrime, Burgess hired a man to kill Lively, knowing that Precrime would intervene.
+After the murder was prevented, Burgess killed Lively himself in the predicted manner.
 The Precrime technicians, trained to disregard the second murder vision as an echo of the first one, deleted the record.
-Once Anderton began to investigate, Burgess arranged for Crow to pose as Sean's abductor in order to provoke Anderton to murder.
+Once Anderton began to investigate, Burgess arranged for Crow to pose as Sean's abductor to provoke Anderton to murder.